Tips to create padlets that are accessible

 Text

 • Don't skip the subject line.
 Padlet automatically converts subject lines into headings.
 This is especially useful for students using screen readers.
-Headings allow them to navigate quickly from post to post, avoiding the need to listen to every single element on the padlet.
+Headings allow them to navigate quickly from post to post, avoiding the need to listen to every single element on the board.

 • Use descriptive link text.
 Don't just rely on URLs as link text.
 Write clear and concise descriptions that accurately represent the content the link leads to.